-Fiona had open-heart surgery at 5 months old and her heart has been working perfectly ever since.
+Fiona had open-heart surgery at five months old, and her heart has been working perfectly ever since.
 Her little, crooked feet were also fixed within the first two years of her life.
-As I put tiny ballet slippers on her for her first ballet class I was slapped again in the face, as I had been many times since she was born, with the ignorant thoughts I had that life was going to be drastically different having a child with special needs.
+As I put tiny ballet slippers on her for her first ballet class, I was slapped again in the face (as I have been many times since she was born) with the ignorant thoughts I had that life was going to be drastically different having a child with special needs.
 I proceeded to watch as she started kissing herself in the mirror and shaking her booty to the music instead of tiptoeing like the other little ones.
 She is not a ballerina, but it’s not because of any disability…

-We have come so far in our treatment of people differently-abled.
+Our culture has come so far in our treatment of people differently-abled.
 Not 60 years ago it was still common in the U.S. to send your baby with Down syndrome to be raised in an institution, away from society.
-Today, it is common to find kids of all abilities side by side in classrooms across America.
+Today, it is common to find kids of all abilities side-by-side in classrooms across America.